ezmoneysniperx/ezmoneysniperx/README.md

 ## **About me**
 <h3 align="center">I am an Indonesian currently living in Turkey.
-I am a software engineering fresh graduate.
-I am interested in frontend, backend, and android development and also currently learning them.
+I am a software engineering fresh graduate passionate in full-stack development, and android development.
 I also love to study and develop new skills while gaining more experience for myself.
 I possess good teamwork and communication skills, which enables me to work collaboratively with team members and achieve successful results in developing projects.</h3>

 - 👨‍💻 All of my projects are available at [Portfolio Site](https://gajendra-portfolio.netlify.app/)